mchizk1/ShinyFruit/README.md

 ## To run the app locally...

     ShinyFruit::ShinyFruit()

+## The Full length tutorial can be found [here](https://github.com/mchizk1/ShinyFruit/blob/main/ShinyFruit.html)!

-Please any share any feedback, bugs, or new feature ideas with me so that I can continue to improve this tool!
+Please feel free to share any feedback, bugs, or new feature ideas with me so that I can continue to improve this tool!